Lame E3 pics 3

 Games take zillions of man hours to make.
 Any game of substantial size cannot be completed by six people.
 Any game using more than a few 3D models requires more than one guy who knows how to do 3D modeling from classes he took.
 Any game with a few hundred characters needs more than one talented conceptual artist.
 And any game that has a 150 page plot and also wants to have dialog should have more than two writers.

-Since I already mostly understood why development teams are so big and games cost so much, we’ll say that now these facts are burned into my brain. → All the lonely gamers, where do they all belong?
+Since I already mostly understood why development teams are so big and games cost so much, we’ll say that now these facts are burned into my brain.
+Fifty dollars does not seem like enough money to pay for a game (but I’ll still be damned if I’ll pay over $30). → Zone of the Readers: The 2nd Reader

 A call for womanly arms